- M.F.A. in Dance (Performance and Choreography) - Temple University

 - B.A. in Print Journalism, Dance - The Pennsylvania State University

-Title: Department Chair and Professor of Dance Studies
+Title: Professor, Dance Studies

 Department: Theatre and Dance